cluster/archethic-cli/README.md

 - `--config` (string) the path of the yaml configuration file (see below for the explanation of the parameters), if the config flag is passed, the other flags will be ignored for the configuration of the transaction
 - `--endpoint`  (local|testnet|mainnet|[custom url]) the endpoint to use, you can write your own URL.
 Default value is `local`.
 - `--access-seed`(string) the access seed
+- `--ssh` (string) path to ssh key to generate a seed, if a passphrase is needed, a prompt will appear to enter it.
+If this flag is passed, then the `--access-seed` will be ignored.
 - `--index` (integer) the index of the new transaction.
 The default value is the last transaction index (which is fetched).
 - `--elliptic-curve` (ED25519|P256|SECP256K1) the elliptic curve.
 The default value is `ED25519`
 - `transaction-type`  (keychain_access|keychain|transfer|hosting|token|data|contract|code_proposal|code_approval) the transaction type.
 The default value is `transfer`.